Howarat/Senior-Design-Project/Appendix.md

 Continued Research on connecting to the APIs
 Database was designed to hold difficulty, hashrate, and blocktime
 Started research and work on backend
+Started developemnt on the API backend using NodeJS
+Setup and transfered database to MongoDB Atlas Cloud
+Setup RaspberryPi Web Server
+Started developement of front end
+Started connecting front end and backend
+Set up connections for connecting to webserver from outside local environment
+Started working on Expo presentations

 ## Raspberri Pi